 TUM and Imperial College London (ICL) have recently combined their strengths in research, innovation and education in a strategic flagship partnership.
-As an essential part of this partnership, the new Joint Academy of Doctoral Studies (JADS) is starting in 2020 with the aim of fostering research collaboration at the doctoral level and beyond in fields highly relevant to the partnership.
-Within the context of this bi-lateral cross-disciplinary program, a cohort of six joint projects will be funded in a field of interdisciplinary cutting-edge research, in which both universities enjoy an outstanding reputation.
+As an essential part of this partnership, the new Joint Academy of Doctoral Studies (JADS) has been launched in 2020 with the aim of fostering research collaboration at the doctoral level and beyond in fields highly relevant to the partnership.
+Within the context of this bi-lateral cross-disciplinary program, a cohort of six joint projects is funded in a field of interdisciplinary cutting-edge research, in which both universities enjoy an outstanding reputation.
 The specific topic for each year's cohort is jointly selected by TUM and ICL and will address grand societal challenges to research and involve several schools and departments on both sides.
 Each university also names an academic lead for the topic.

 Each year, a call for project proposals on the selected topic is published at both TUM and ICL.
 Up to six collaborative research projects, with each individual project led by both an Imperial and a TUM supervisor and underpinned by two doctoral candidates (one from TUM and one from Imperial) as well as one postdoctoral researcher will be supported and form a cohort.
 Doctoral candidates in the program will have access to world-leading academic supervisors and state-of-the art facilities at both institutions and participate in a specifically targeted qualification program.
 Each cohort of doctoral candidates will start at the beginning of October.
 All JADS doctoral candidates at TUM are members of the IGSSE.

-The university management boards of ICL and TUM have jointly selected the field of Artificial Intelligence, Healthcare and Robotics as the topic for the cohort starting in 2020.
-Prof. Nassir Navab of TUM and Dr. Aldo Faisal of ICL , respectively, have been named as the two academic leads for this field.
+The university management boards of ICL and TUM have jointly selected the field of Mathematics of Information: Theory and Application as the topic for the second cohort in 2021.
+Prof. Johannes Zimmer and Dr. Martin Rasmussen, respectively, have been named as the two academic leads for this field.

-- Joint applications from researchers at TUM and ICL, respectively, focused on projects at the intersection of AI, Robotics and Healthcare;
+- Joint applications from researchers at Imperial and TUM, focused on projects in the area of Mathematics of Information: Theory and Application;

 - The same PI cannot submit more than two project proposals;

-- Each selected project is to be supervised by 2 PIs (one at TUM & one at ICL).
+- Each selected project is to be supervised by 2 PIs (one at Imperial & one at TUM);